-Recently I told you about my pretty Japanese apron.
-I had set about making very pretty finishes with bias tape and told you that you can enhance simple pieces with beautiful finishes!
+Recently, I told you about my lovely Japanese apron.
+I had set out to create very pretty bias tape finishes and mentioned that you can elevate simple pieces with beautiful finishes!

-However, at that time, the apron was not really finished... because a Japanese apron without a pocket is like a sewing machine without a needle: not very useful!
+However, at that time, the apron wasn’t really finished... because a Japanese apron without pockets is like a sewing machine without a needle: not very useful!

-So I had to create pockets worthy of my finishes and always in the Japanese spirit, so what better than pockets embroidered in sashiko?
+So I had to create pockets that matched my finishing standards and always kept the Japanese spirit—so what better than pockets embroidered in sashiko?

 One pocket, two pockets, or a compartmentalized front pocket?